PirateBox-Dev/openwrt-dev-environment/README.md

 This repository is intended to get you started with a development environment to build your own PirateBox images - no matter if you just want to enable an additional Kernel feature, remaster your PirateBox image or start developing for the PirateBox.

 ## What this repository is not
 * __NO__ newbie guide.
 You should know your way around in Makefiles you should also have some knowledge about building OpenWRT.
-In doubt follow the reference Links.
+In doubt follow the reference Links - if they do not help, feel free to file an issue.
 * __SHOULD NOT__ be used if you only want to create a customized OpenWRT image.
 If you want to do that, use [openwrt-image-build](http://wiki.openwrt.org/doc/howto/obtain.firmware.generate) instead.

 ## Prerequisites